htwg-in-schneider/saitenweise-frontend/README.md

 - Introduced `.env.development` and `.env.production` files to manage environment-specific variable for the API base URL.
 - Updated API calls to use `import.meta.env.VITE_API_URL` instead of hardcoded URLs, see e.g. `ProductDetail.vue`
 - This allows easy switching between development (local) and production backends.

+### Iteration 13a: User Authentication with Auth0

+- Integrated Auth0 for user authentication.
+  - Settings in `.env.development` have to be adapted to your Auth0 application
+- Added `UserMenu` component to the Navbar:
+  - Handles Login/Logout.
+  - Displays user avatar when authenticated.
+  - Optimized for mobile view (avatar visible outside hamburger menu).
+- Added `/profile` page to display user information from Auth0 and OAuth2 debug info
+- Note: Profile page only takes information from Auth0.
+No backend call is made yet.